 Dual Credit (DC) Courses

-Dual credit courses through Hudson Valley Community College and UAlbany (SUNY) allow students to earn credits toward their college education while still in high school.
-Acceptance of dual credit courses is subject to approval by the individual institution.
+Dual credit courses through Hudson Valley Community College, SUNY Schenectady and UAlbany (SUNY) allow students to earn credits toward their college education while still in high school.
+These credits may or may not be transferable and is solely determined by the college where the student transfers.
 A college’s decision to “count” these credits may depend on some of the following: curriculum alignment, grade in the course and intended academic major.
+There is a cost to take each course.

 National Collegiate Athletic Association (NCAA) Eligibility